 USB Ports Causing Computer Problems

-Most of the common computer problems caused by hardware issues are difficult for the average user to identify.
+Most of the common computer problems caused by hardware issues are difficult for us to identify.
 A trained computer technician with the right tools and knowledge can quickly identify the cause and fix it before the computer experiences more damage.